Self-Education/algorithm/note/Graph.md

 + find the cycle in graph
 + Group nodes

-Every time we see relation is **transitive**, for example, <u>A and B are friend, B and C are friend, then A and C are friend, or A can reach B and B can reach C, then A can reach C as well,</u> In this case, we can use `union()` to group components with the same relations, and use `find()` to get the root (represent of the group) of two components to see if they are in the same group
+Every time we see relation is **transitive, merge, divide into different groups**, for example, <u>A and B are friend, B and C are friend, then A and C are friend, or A can reach B and B can reach C, then A can reach C as well,</u> In this case, we can use `union()` to group components with the same relations, and use `find()` to get the root (represent of the group) of two components to see if they are in the same group

 ```java
 public boolean UnionFind(List<List<String>> edges) {